Week # 6 Peter Reinhart’s Challah

 The poke hole filled in slowly, so I egg washed the challah and sprinkled it liberally with sesame seeds.
 Into the oven it went.
 I checked the challah after 20 minutes.
 I could see that the bread was starting to rise and open up.
 I brushed any new exposed spots with more egg and sprinkled the naked sections with more sesame seeds.
 I turned the loaf 180 degrees and baked for another 15 minutes until it registered 190 degrees F in the center of the bread.

 Although there was no uprising or outright revolt, the verdict was clear.
 Our family prefer’s the Margo-Elaine hybrid.
 We found the Peter Reinhart version a little too eggy and airy.
 My husband said it tasted exactly like Rideau Bakery challah.
 The Rideau Bakery is here in Ottawa and their challah is considered the gold standard for many here in Ottawa.
 So while it was a good challah, I won’t be making it again if I know what’s good for me.
-The Margo-Elaine version of challah can be found by clicking on their names for anyone interested.
+The Margo-Elaine version of challah can be found here for anyone interested.

 Although you preferred another this one is very beautiful.